ABOUT US

 WHY WE EXIST

-The Carrier Pigeon Post is a 501(c)(3) nonprofit organization that was created to restore hope to the incarcerated through stories and education.
+The Carrier Pigeon Post is a 501(c)(3) nonprofit organization created to restore hope to incarcerated and formerly incarcerated individuals through stories and education.

 Named after the carrier pigeons of old, delivering messages to far-away places, The Carrier Pigeon Post newspaper provides hope through stories and education.
-We offer the opportunity for intellectual growth, self-reflection, and the testimonies of others who have successfully reentered society through printed materials specifically curated for the incarcerated.
+We seek to transform the lives of those presently and formerly incarcerated and accomplish this by leveraging the power of story to provide narrative-inspired cultural literacy.

 OUR TEAM